chrisyeo/command-on-demand/README.md

 - Be signed in to a DigitalOcean account with credits available or a payment method set up
 - Click the blue button!
 - Use the **Edit Plan** button to choose a plan that suits you - this should run fine on the smallest size on the **Basic** plan ($5 pcm)
-  - (The smallest instance type is configured in the template, but DO doesn't seem to apply it at the moment 🤨)
+  - The smallest instance type is set in the template, but DO doesn't seem to apply it at the moment 🤨
 - Click **Next** and then **Edit** on the Environment Variables for the `command-on-demand-api` component
 - Enter appropriate values for all require variables
   - Add and set any optional vars if you need them (see .env file example below for a full list of possible vars)